dumux/dumux/examples/porenetwork_upscaling/doc/main.md

 # Part 2: Main program flow

 The main program flow is implemented in file `main.cc` described below.
-For each spatial direction x, y and z, flow through the network is simulated and the resulting mass flow rate is used to determine the permeability.
+For each spatial direction x, y and z, flow through the network is simulated using several pressure gradients and the resulting mass flow rate are used to determine the apscaled properties.

 The code documentation is structured as follows: